More Playing Tips

 If your partner calls the ball out and you see that it is clearly in, then you should declare the ball to be good.
 When you disagree with your partner about a line call, the benefit of the doubt always goes to the other side.
-Never play the point over.
+It is not a replay.

-The previous tip was about anticipating the shot for those quick exchanges at the no-volley line.
-As you are anticipating the speed and trajectory of the ball in order to get in position to hit it, it just as important to anticipate that the ball will go out so that you can get out of way.
+As you are anticipating the speed and trajectory of the ball in order to get in position to hit it, it is just as important to anticipate that the ball will go out so that you can get out of way.
 Watch how often the best players get free points by simply stepping aside or ducking to watch the ball sail out of bounds.

 You can also anticipate human nature.
 If your opponent has blasted the ball at you as hard as he can hit it and you return it, it is likely that he will try to hit it even harder the next time.
 Anticipate that and be prepared to step aside and collect that free point as you watch the ball go beyond the baseline.